 There is a fee of \$20 per credit hour for a Proficiency Examination.
 Students must be able to show that they have special qualifications, skills, or knowledge obtained through work or other experience and that they are able to demonstrate proficiency through special examination in the course subject matter.
-Credit by Proficiency Examination is applicable ONLY to the following courses:
+See the Academic Dean for a complete list of proficiency exams available.